Cleveland Elementary School shooting (San Diego): Imprisonment

-Spencer was charged as an adult and pleaded guilty to two counts of murder and assault with a deadly weapon.
-On April 4, 1980, a day after her 18th birthday, she was sentenced to 25 years to life.
+Spencer was charged as an adult.
+She pleaded guilty to two counts of murder and assault with a deadly weapon.
+On April 4, 1980, a day after her 18th birthday, she was sentenced to concurrent terms of 25 years to life in prison.
+Nine counts of attempted murder were dismissed.
 In prison, Spencer was diagnosed with epilepsy and received medication to treat epilepsy and depression.
-While at the California Institution for Women in Chino, she worked repairing electronic equipment.
+While at California Institution for Women in Chino, she worked repairing electronic equipment.

 Under the terms of her sentencing, Spencer became eligible for hearings to consider her suitability for parole in 1993.
-As of 2022, Spencer has been unsuccessful at six parole board hearings.

 At her first hearing, in 1993, Spencer said she had hoped police would shoot her, and that she had been a user of alcohol and drugs at the time of the crime, although the results of drug tests done when she was taken into custody were negative.
-In her 2001 hearing, Spencer claimed that her father had been subjecting her to beatings and sexual abuse, but he said the allegations were not true.
-The parole board chairman said that as she had not previously told anyone about the allegations, he doubted whether they were true.
-In 2005, a San Diego deputy district attorney cited an incident of self-harm from four years earlier when Spencer's girlfriend was released from jail, as showing that Spencer was psychotic and unfit to be released.
+At her 2001 parole hearing, Spencer claimed that her father had been subjecting her to beatings and sexual abuse, but he said the allegations were not true.
+The parole board chairman said that, as she had not previously told anyone about the allegations, he doubted their veracity.

+In 2005, a San Diego deputy district attorney cited an incident of self-harm from four years earlier, when Spencer's girlfriend was released from jail, as showing that Spencer was psychotic and unfit to be released.
 Early reports indicated that Spencer had scratched the words "courage" and "pride" into her own skin; Spencer corrected this during her parole hearing as reading "unforgiven" and "alone".

 In 2009, the board again refused her application for parole, and ruled it would be ten years before she would be considered again.
-In August 2022, Spencer and the Board of Parole Hearings agreed that she was not suitable for parole and that she would not be eligible for another hearing for another three years as a result of this parole suitability denial.
-She remains imprisoned at the California Institution for Women in Chino.
-Her next opportunity for a parole hearing will be in 2025.
+In August 2022, Spencer and the Board of Parole Hearings agreed that she was not suitable for parole and that she would not be eligible for another hearing for a further three years.
+In February 2025, she was denied parole once more.
+She remains imprisoned at California Institution for Women in Chino.
+Her next opportunity for a parole hearing will be in 2028.